Testosterone is the most important sex hormone in men, and key to healthy sexual, physical, and emotional function.

 Testosterone Replacement Therapy

 Increasing testosterone levels is also done to enhance physique and performance, for instance in athletes, or to boost stereotypical physical attractiveness characteristics (such as more muscle mass).
+Mind that this is usually for non-medical purposes.

 Depending on the exact cause, a micropenis in males may be treated by augmenting testosterone in the body, which is notably effective for children.
+It can also be used for masculinizing of transgender men.

 Testosterone Therapy can be applied in several ways: